brainuser5705/personal-website/_current/linux.md

 ## What distro?

 ~~Probably keep it simple and go with Ubuntu.
 Or PopOS.~~ Gonna go all in with ArchLinux.
 Using Arch will teach me a lot more about Linux than going with an "pre-configured" distro.
 And one of Arch's main principles is keep it simple, which is what I want.
+Note that I have no idea what I'm doing.

 # Part 1 - Buying another drive